Top 8 Venture Capital Firms for Pharmaceutical Startups

 6. Boston Millennia Partners

-Boston Millennia Partners is a private equity and venture capital firm that finances high-growth companies, with a strong focus on the healthcare and business services sectors.
+Boston Millennia Partners is a private equity and venture capital firm that finances high-growth companies.
+They concentrate on the healthcare and business services industries.

-The firm is distinguished by its broad investment strategy, backing companies from seed stage all the way through to private equity.
-Their portfolio includes major exits in both healthcare and technology, such as the acquisition of PAREXEL and the sale of Hotjobs.com to Yahoo!.
+The firm is distinguished by its broad investment range, backing companies from seed stage through private equity rounds.
+Their portfolio includes major healthcare exits, such as the acquisition of biotech innovator GlycoFi by Merck and the $8.5 billion take-private of PAREXEL International.

-- Industries of focus: Health Care, Pharmaceutical, Financial Services, Information Technology, SaaS
+- Industries of focus: Health Care, Pharmaceutical, Information Technology, Financial Services

 - Geographical presence: Boston, Massachusetts

-- Notable portfolio companies: PAREXEL International, GlycoFi, Ilex Oncology, Hotjobs.com
+- Notable portfolio companies: PAREXEL International, GlycoFi, Ilex Oncology

 You can refer to their website here.